 TOUCH SALA BAÏ

-Based in Singapore, Touch Sala Baï is an NGO whose mission is to fight poverty and human trafficking in Cambodia by providing education and employment in the hospitality industry.
+Based in Singapore, Touch Sala Baï is a US non-profit organization created in 2010 whose mission is to fight poverty and human trafficking in Cambodia by providing education and employment in the hospitality sector.
 In pursuit of its mission, Touch Sala Baï provides a consistent funding source to and facilitates program partnerships for Sala Bai.
-Sam McGoun, its founder, competes on a regular basis in series of sports events (marathon and ironman) and discovery weekends at school to encourage his network to support the school.

 TOGETHER WE CAN FIGHT POVERTY